Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 the first, incomplete worker rebuild workflow will continue and no new workflow will be created.

 If it is necessary to start an entirely new worker rebuild workflow after a previous worker rebuild workflow failed, the failed workflow must be deleted from Kubernetes first.
-**Warning** that deleting a workflow will delete information about the state of that workflow and the steps that have been completed.
+**WARNING** Deleting a workflow will delete information about the state of that workflow and the steps that have been completed.
 Deleting a partially complete workflow should be done cautiously and only if needed.

 To delete a failed Argo workflow, complete the following steps.